-- “Hi it’s Mark from Coldesi.
-The t-shirt guy.” – Something like this could be for someone who recently made an order from you.
+- “Hi, it’s Mark from Coldesi.
+The t-shirt guy.” – Something like this could be for someone who recently gave an order to you.

-- “Hi it’s Mark from Coldesi.
-I did the shirts for your company for last summer’s event.” – This is for a company that you worked with a while ago that may need a reminder of who you are.
+- “Hi, it’s Mark from Coldesi.
+I did the shirts for your company for last summer’s event.” – This is a company that you worked with a while ago that may need a reminder of who you are.

 If you do this consistently the goal is next time they need some custom apparel, they remember you and your business.